Leanne Holiday: Casting

 Leanne is one of three new characters created for the Hollyoaks online spin-off Hollyoaks: Freshers who also appear in the main show, along with Jamil Fadel (Sikander Malik) and Doug Carter (PJ Brennan).
 Newcomer Jessica Forrest was cast in the role having previously studied drama and film studies at the University of Manchester.
 On joining the show, Forrest said: "I suppose I was quite scared.
-At first, I’d heard all this stuff about ‘the industry’, but I soon found out that Hollyoaks is a real team effort – and it’s actually the least intimidating place that I’ve ever worked.
+At first, I'd heard all this stuff about 'the industry', but I soon found out that Hollyoaks is a real team effort – and it's actually the least intimidating place that I've ever worked.
 Everyone is so approachable and so friendly – you walk down the corridor, and people are smiling at you!"
 Forrest also commented that now she is acting, she feels she is where she "belongs".
 The character and casting were announced 15 July 2010.
 Anna Shaffer originally auditioned for the role of Leanne, but she was later cast as Ruby Button.
 Hollyoaks: Freshers was created due to the success of spin-off Hollyoaks: The Morning After The Night Before in 2009.
 The shows executive producer, Lee Hardman, said "Hollyoaks: The Morning After The Night Before was a huge success for us and we hope to build on that success with Hollyoaks: Freshers, which will explore the concept of multi-layered storytelling - engaging the audience across multiple, digital platforms."
 Jody Smith, Channel 4's cross platform commissioner for drama, entertainment and comedy, added: "Freshers is an exciting new direction for Hollyoaks.
 We're introducing a batch of new characters with over 60 minutes of original online drama and social media, telling their back-stories and journey to Hollyoaks before they arrive on TV.
 It will be a fun, fast-moving adventure, featuring some cast favourites and many surprises along the way."
 Forrest began filming her scenes in June 2010.
 Forrest originally commuted from Manchester to Liverpool, where Hollyoaks is filmed, for the role.
 The actress later relocated to Liverpool.

-Character development
+Development

 Characterisation

 Leanne is described as a "gorgeous babe" who is bubbly.
 Channel Five's Holy Soap website described her as a "sexy, sassy blonde".
 Channel 4 describe Leanne as "bright-eyed and bushy tailed".
 She is "really excited" about starting a new life.
 Forrest told The Clitheroe Advertiser and Times that Leanne is fun to play and so different from her.
 Leanne is "really sensible but a bit naive" and has her heart set on marriage and her education.
 Forrest explained to Digital Spy that there is an element of Leanne being a bunny boiler.
 Leanne has a loopy side where she is "quirky but quite funny with it".
 She is trendy and has a unique fashion sense.
 Forrest went shopping with the wardrobe department and was told to "go mental".
 Leanne's style is "the vintage, bohemian look".
 Some of her clothes come from Topshop.